 Verdi said of Shakespeare’s original play, “This tragedy is one of the greatest creations of man ...
 If we can't make something great out of it, let us at least try to do something out of the ordinary.”

-Hear Lady Macbeth celebrate her husband’s newly acquired power in the aria “Vieni, t’affretta”
+Hear Lady Macbeth celebrate her husband’s newly acquired power in the aria “Vieni, t’affretta.”

-Premiere: April 27, 1867, Paris, France (Théâtre Lyrique)
+Premiere: April 27, 1867, in Paris (Théâtre Lyrique)

 Shakespearean inspiration: Romeo and Juliet

 In the play and the opera, two teens from feuding families meet and fall in love.
 It doesn’t work out.
-Gounod’s first version of Roméo et Juliette had spoken dialogue between scenes, which later were replaced with recitatives.
+Gounod’s first version of Roméo et Juliette had spoken dialogue between scenes, which was later replaced with recitatives.

 Hear Juliette’s famous aria “Je veux vivre,” in which she sings of her love and fleeting youth.